-(ii) Interest rate risk
+Interest rate risk (ii)

-The Group is exposed to fair value interest rate risk in relation to fixed-rate listed debt securities and lease liabilities.
+The Group is exposed to fair value interest rate risk in relation to lease liabilities (2021: fixed-rate listed debt securities and lease liabilities).
 The Group manages this fair value interest rate exposures by assessing the potential impact arising from any interest rate movements based on interest rate level and outlook.
 The Group's bank balances have exposure to cash flow interest rate risk due to the fluctuation of the prevailing market interest rates.
 The directors of the Company consider that the Group's exposure is not significant as these interest-bearing bank balances are within a short maturity period.